jamstack-cms/jamstack-cms/README.md

 ### Philosophy

 JAMstack CMS is built to give you the ability to deploy a full stack serverless website in just a few minutes.
-JAMstack includes the following features built in:
+JAMstack CMS includes the following features built in:

 - Authentication & authorization for admin users
 - Database with secure API access